ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 | Blocks | [bismark_html_report_generator](#11-bismark_html_report_generator) <br/> [differential_methylated_pos](#12-differential_methylated_pos) <br/>[differential_methylated_regions](13-differential_methylated_regions) |

 ### 11. bismark_html_report_generator
-This job summarizes all data from steps 3-10 into one HTML report file.
+This job summarizes all data from steps 5-10 into one HTML report file.
 It contains diagrams that summarizes the various report files Bismark creates in it's proccessing toolkit.
 This can serve as an excellent overview for the quality of the sample data and could make all other Bismark output reports redundant.
+This step is recorded in the final pipeline report.

 | Job Attribute | Value |
 |:----------|:------|